Omkar90492/CarbonTrack-Individual-Footprint-Reducing-Challenge/README.md

 # CarbonTrack-Individual-Footprint-Reducing-Challenge
-The CarbonTrack Project is a data-driven sustainability initiative developed under the 1M1B Green Internship – Batch 5.
-The project aims to encourage individuals, especially students, to adopt eco-friendly habits in their daily lives, while making the resulting climate impact measurable and visible through modern data tools.
-# 🌍 Individual Carbon Footprint Reducing Challenge

 A data-driven sustainability project built during the **1M1B Green Internship (Batch 5)**.
 This initiative encourages interns to adopt daily eco-friendly habits, track their actions, and measure the actual CO₂ reduction achieved.
 The project uses **Excel for data collection** and an **interactive Tableau dashboard** for visualization, making climate impact measurable and motivating through gamification.